McConnell calls Trump 'diminished' and vows not to bow to his candidates in 2024 - ExBulletin

 McConnell calls Trump ‘diminished’ and vows not to bow to his candidates in 2024

-WASHINGTON Senate Republican Leader Mitch McConnell defers to former President Donald Trump hand-picked candidates in competitive midterm races, culminating in stinging defeats and a bigger majority Democrat who thwarted the predictions.
+Senate Republican Leader Mitch McConnell deferred to former President Donald Trump’s hand-picked candidates in competitive midterm races, resulting in stinging defeats and a broader Democratic majority that thwarted the forecasts.

-He vows not to let that happen again, insisting he will actively seek out quality candidates to promote in the 2024 primaries.
+He promises not to let this happen again, insisting he will “actively seek quality candidates” to promote in the 2024 primaries.

 In a rare and pointed critique of the former president, who is looking to return in two years, McConnell said Trump’s power was waning and called on him to forfeit the Senate primaries.

 McConnell also accused Trump of tarnishing the party’s image among crucial independent and swing voters, who rejected GOP Senate candidates in states that decided the majority.
-He said the party underperformed in every state, including the red state of Ohio, which Republicans narrowly won, and its performance was fatal in Arizona, New Hampshire and Georgia.
+He said the party underperformed in “every state” including the red state of Ohio, which Republicans narrowly won, and its performance was “fatal” in Arizona, New Hampshire and in Georgia.

 A Trump spokesperson did not respond to a request for comment.

 McConnell defended his decision not to intervene in most of the 2022 Senate primaries.
-He said he looked at the landscape and thought he only had two chances to pick favorites against flawed candidates: in the Missouri, to defeat scandal-ridden Eric Greitens, and Alabama, to arrest far-right Rep. Mo Brooks.
+He said he was “looking at the landscape” and believed he only had two chances to pick favorites against flawed candidates: in Missouri, to defeat scandal-ridden Eric Greitens; and in Alabama, to arrest far-right Rep. Mo Brooks.

 McConnell is seeking to turn the page on a disastrous Senate cycle for the GOP and seize various pickup opportunities to win a majority in 2024.
 Democrats are defending three seats in red states and five more in tightly divided states.
 Their best hopes of flipping the seats lie in Republican-leaning Florida and Texas.
 And yet, it is Senate Majority Leader Chuck Schumer, DN.Y. not McConnell who beams with confidence to win a majority in 2024.